MJ Denis,Trauma Specialist

 The key for achieving these five components in a sexual relationship is that both members of the partnership are safe people.
 This means that there is a strong foundation of trust without betrayal and abuse.

-Anne: Today we are going to talk about healthy sexuality after sexual betrayal.
-Last week we talked about how a person has the right to say no, that they can say no, that saying no may be in a person’s best interest in helping to establish safety.
-Today we are going to talk about the other side of this.
-How couples get from D-Day to healthy sexuality with someone who has betrayed them, especially if the betrayal involved chronic compulsive behaviors.
+We had MJ Dennis here with us last week.
+She’s back again.
+MJ is a licensed professional counselor.
+She’s a licensed marriage and family therapist associate.
+So today we’re gonna talk about healthy sexuality after sexual betrayal.
+Last week we talked about more or less that you have the right to say no, that you can say no. That saying no may be in your best interest.
+It may help you establish safety.
+Today we’re gonna talk about the other side of that.
+So how do couples get from D-Day to healthy sexuality with someone who has betrayed them?
+Especially if the betrayal involved chronic compulsive behaviors –

 Safety & Stability